Psykotikism/Mutant_Tanks/README.md

 3. Which config format should I use?

 Whichever one you want.
 You are free to combine all of them as well, it doesn't matter.
-For consistency and to avoid confusion, this file and any other files with config examples will use the original format.
+For consistency and to avoid confusion, this file and any other file with config examples will use the original format.

 Example: